anthill/template-decision-tree-feature-importance/README.md

 Let's assume you want to use this engine in an application named "MyApp1".
 You will need to collect some training data for machine learning modeling.
 You can generate an App ID and Access Key that represent "MyApp1" on the Event Server easily:
 ```
 pio app new MyApp1
 ```
-You should find the following in the console output:
+If the app is no yet created, you should find the following in the console output:
 ```
 ...
 [INFO] [App$] Initialized Event Store for this app ID: 1.